cpathi/Barclay-s-Fantasy-Premier-League-2017/README.md

 ## Conclusion
 I will be using the data to compare and analyze several parameters that are influencing the market value of the BPL players and presenting that data visually to my audience and bringing out a new perspective to my audience thus helping them make better decisions for their endeavors.
+Through my analysis and data story,
+• Football clubs make better decisions in choosing players for their club in BPL 2018 season.
+• Fantasy league players choose better players for their team to enjoy the FPL experience.
+• Barclays Premier League organization understand the factors better that influence the market value of players.

 ## Author
 Created by *Pathi Chakradhar*, please feel free to contact me at cpathi@okstate.edu, thank you for your time!